ChrisLynchHPE/POSH-HPEOneView-docs-v2/docs/getting-help.md

 **********************
 ```

-{% hint style="warning" %}
+    ???+ warning
         Please remove or replace the PII data from the log file before submitting an issue to the project Issues tracker.
-{% endhint %}

 You have a general question about the library?
 For general questions, or need to discuss a topic that doesn't need to be tracked in the issue tracker, please join the new GitHub Discussions for the project: [![Join the discussion][github-chat-badge-url]][github-chat-link]